SAP-samples/abap-cheat-sheets/README.md

   <summary>3) Run the code</summary>
 <br>

-- Open your created package containing the imported ABAP artifacts in the ABAP Development Tools (ADT).
+- Open the package you created containing the imported ABAP artifacts in the ABAP Development Tools (ADT).
-- Open an ABAP cheat sheet example class as listed in the [ABAP Cheat Sheets Overview](#-abap-cheat-sheets-overview) section, for example, `zcl_demo_abap_string_proc`.
-The classes are contained in folder `Source Code Library` → `Classes`.
+- Open one of the ABAP cheat sheet example classes listed in the [ABAP Cheat Sheets Overview](#-abap-cheat-sheets-overview) section, for example, `zcl_demo_abap_string_proc`.
+The classes are located in the `Source Code Library` → `Classes` folder.
 - Choose `F9` to run the class.
 Alternatively, choose `Run` → `Run As` → `2 ABAP Application (Console)` from the menu.
 - Check the console output.

 > **💡 Note**<br>
->- Check notes on the context and the ABAP syntax used included in the class as comments.
+>- Check the notes on the context and the ABAP syntax used that are included as comments in the class.
->- Due to the amount of output in the console, the examples include numbers (e. g.
-1) ..., 2) ..., 3) ...) representing the header of the individual example code sections.
-Plus, the variable name is displayed in the console in most cases.
-Hence, to easier and faster find the relevant output in the console, just search in the console for the number (e. g. search for `3)` for the particular output) or variable name (`CTRL+F` in the console) or use break points in the code to check variables in the debugger.
+>- Due to the amount of output in the console, the examples include numbers (e.g. 1) ..., 2) ..., 3) ...) that represent the header of eaxh example code section.
+Also, in most cases, the variable name is displayed in the console.
+Therefore, to find the relevant output in the console more easily and quickly, simply search the console for the number (e.g. search for `3)` for the particular output) or variable name (`CTRL+F` in the console), or use breakpoints in the code to check variables in the debugger.
->- You might want to clear the console by making a right-click within the console and choosing `Clear` before running another demo class so as not to confuse the output of multiple classes.
+>- You may want to clear the console by right-clicking in the console and choosing `Clear` before running another demo class to avoid confusing the output of multiple classes.
 </details>

 <br>

 ## ⚡ Known Issues
-- Only one user on the system may import this repository as all object names must be globally unique.
-If you receive an error that the objects already exist when trying to import, search the system for classes named `ZCL_DEMO_ABAP*`.
-Someone has already imported the content in the system and you can simply check out that imported version.
+- Only one user on the system can import this repository because all object names must be globally unique.
+If you get an error that the objects already exist when you try to import, search the system for classes named `ZCL_DEMO_ABAP*`.
+Someone has already imported the content into the system and you can simply check out that imported version.
-- Since the repository contains self-contained examples, i. e. they work, for example, with demo database tables included in the repository (note that these tables are filled in the course of method executions), all demo artifacts must be imported so that all examples work.
+- Since the repository contains self-contained examples, i.e. they work with demo database tables included in the repository (note that these tables are populated during method executions), all demo artifacts must be imported for all examples to work.
-- For the import into an on-premise system, note the following: The demos cover ABAP syntax irrespective of the ABAP release so as not to scatter information and to have the info in one go.
-Hence, there may be syntax that is not yet available with the ABAP version of your on-premise system.
-In that case, you might want to comment out affected code sections if an activation fails.
-Note that especially for the RAP examples, at least ABAP version 7.56 is required.
+- When importing into an on-premise system, note the following: The demos cover ABAP syntax regardless of the ABAP release to avoid scattering information and to get the information in one go.
+Therefore, there may be syntax that is not yet available in the ABAP version of your on-premise system.
+In this case, you may want to comment out the affected code sections and/or ignore the  affected artifacts if an activation fails.
+Note that the RAP examples in particular require at least ABAP version 7.56.
-- Regarding potential code check warnings, for example, for the many strings in the code, not using an `ORDER BY` clause or messages regarding using `SELECT *`, the code purposely renounces pragmas and pseudo comments to keep the code fairly simple and to focus on the available ABAP syntax.
+- Regarding possible code check warnings, e.g. for the many strings in the code, not using an `ORDER BY` clause, or messages regarding using `SELECT *`, the code deliberately avoids pragmas and pseudo comments in order to keep the code simple and to focus on the available ABAP syntax.
 See also the [Disclaimer](#%EF%B8%8F-disclaimer).

 ## 🛈 Further Information
-- Regarding the system-internal version of the ABAP Keyword Documentation in your
+- For the system-internal version of the ABAP Keyword Documentation in your
-  - ... **on-premise system**: Access the documentation in SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword like `SELECT`).
-Or, certainly, in your code, choose `F1` for a keyword.
-If you are in SAP GUI (e. g. in `SE80`), the system-internal version is opened.
-If you are in ADT, the documentation is opened in the *ABAP Language Help* view.
+  - ... **on-premise system**: Access the documentation in the SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword such as `SELECT`).
+Or, of course, choose `F1` on a keyword in your code.
+If you are in the SAP GUI (e.g. in `SE80`), the system-internal version opens.
+If you are in ADT, the documentation opens in the *ABAP Language Help* view.
-  - ... **SAP BTP ABAP environment**: In ADT, you find the documentation in the *ABAP Language Help* view where you can also search.
-When choosing `F1` for a keyword in your code, the documentation is opened there accordingly.
+  - ... **SAP BTP ABAP environment**: In ADT, the documentation is in the *ABAP Language Help* view, where you can also search.
+If you choose `F1` on a keyword in your code, the documentation opens there.
 - Links to the online version of the ABAP Keyword Documentation for:
-  - **Standard ABAP**: Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
-To access the online documentation for a particular ABAP version, e. g.
-7.54, you can select the version from the dropdown [here](https://help.sap.com/docs/ABAP?locale=en-US) (*latest* is preselected).
-The *ABAP* link under *Development* takes you to the desired documentation.
+  - **Standard ABAP**: Unrestricted ABAP language scope, e.g. for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm).
+To access the online documentation for a specific ABAP version, e.g. 7.54, you can select the version from the drop-down list [here](https://help.sap.com/docs/ABAP?locale=en-US) (*latest* is preselected).
+The *ABAP* link under *Development* will take you to the documentation of choice.
   - **ABAP for Cloud Development**: Restricted ABAP language scope for developments in the SAP BTP ABAP environment → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
 - Regarding demonstration examples of the ABAP Keyword Documentation in your on-premise system: Have you ever checked out the package `SABAPDEMOS`?
 This package contains all the examples used in the ABAP Keyword Documentation.
-To get the context, program names etc., check out the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (which is also available in the system-internal SAP GUI version as node in the topic tree) summarizing executable examples.
-Certainly, you also find the example topics in the context of the individual ABAP Keyword Documentation topic.
-The example topics have a ⚙️ sign:
+To get the context, program names, etc., see the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (also available in the system-internal SAP GUI version as a node in the topic tree), which summarizes the executable examples.
+Of course, you can also find the example topics in the context of the individual ABAP Keyword Documentation topic.
+The example topics are marked with a ⚙️ icon:

   ![](./files/example_topics.png)

-- See [this blog](https://blogs.sap.com/2021/04/28/video-tutorials-on-how-to-use-the-abap-keyword-documentation-abap-f1-help/) for videos about the ABAP Keyword Documentation on the [Help Portal](https://www.youtube.com/watch?v=a4ckF1XkfG8), in [SAP GUI](https://www.youtube.com/watch?v=fsX-085MlD8) and in [ADT](https://www.youtube.com/watch?v=hNGEYFpWwh0).
+- [This blog](https://blogs.sap.com/2021/04/28/video-tutorials-on-how-to-use-the-abap-keyword-documentation-abap-f1-help/) features videos about the ABAP Keyword Documentation in the [SAP Help Portal](https://www.youtube.com/watch?v=a4ckF1XkfG8),  [SAP GUI](https://www.youtube.com/watch?v=fsX-085MlD8), and [ADT](https://www.youtube.com/watch?v=hNGEYFpWwh0).

 ## ⚠️ Disclaimer
 The code examples presented in this repository are only syntax examples and are not intended for direct use in a production system environment.
 The code examples are primarily intended to provide a better explanation and visualization of the syntax and semantics of ABAP statements and not to solve concrete programming tasks.
 For production application programs, a dedicated solution should therefore always be worked out for each individual case.